 Not all VPN providers offer a 24-month price plan.
 This one does.
 In fact, you can’t miss the cost savings of committing to Ivacy for a whole two years.
 When I visited the company’s website, I was presented with three choices.
 Each offers the same level of service and features, but the price shifts quite dramatically downwards the longer you sign up for.

-I would recommend either the 12-month plan ($3.33 per month) or, if you are willing to commit, the 24-month offer (just $1.87 per month, currently on offer with an additional year for free).
+I would recommend the 12-month plan ($4.08 per month) currently on offer with an additional year for free.

-This comes in considerably cheaper than PureVPN’s three-year deal at $1.92 per month.
-Although, PureVPN does offer a six-month price plan at $7.95 per month.
+This comes in considerably cheaper than PureVPN’s two-year deal at $3.54 per month.

 Payment options include PayPal, debit and credit cards, including American Express.
 Additionally, there is BitPay, and a whole host of coin payment choices, Perfect Money and Paymentwall.